Follow us on

 ARE STEM CELL TREATMENTS FDA APPROVED?

-Stem cell treatments are NOT FDA cleared in the United States, and patients are often lured by unverified claims.
+Stem cell treatments are performed off-label, as they are neither FDA cleared nor approved for orthopedic use in the United States, and patients are often lured by unverified claims.
 The FDA has issued compliance guidelines regarding the use of human cells, tissues, and cellular or tissue-based products, and the FDA has recently issued Patient and Consumer Information about regenerative medicine therapies.
 We recognize the FDA’s role in assuring patient safety, and all of our treatment protocols are compliant with the published FDA guidelines.

 At Boston Sports & Biologics, we use the peer-reviewed published medical literature when available and offer patients a spectrum of treatment of treatment options.
 Our goal is to offer a comprehensive multi-disciplinary approach that is right for you, and based on strong scientific and clinical evidence.
-All of the commercial systems we use to process autologous cellular products for our bone marrow concentrate and Lipogems procedures have received FDA-clearance to assure purity and potency.
-We do not culture cells.
+All of the commercial systems we use to process autologous cellular products for our bone marrow concentrate and MFAT (Lipogems) procedures have received FDA-clearance to assure purity and potency.
+We do not culture or expand stem cells.

 Don't be lured by unverified claims